PX4/PX4-user_guide/en/peripherals/dshot.md

 # DShot ESCs

 DShot is an alternative ESC protocol that has several advantages over PWM or OneShot:
-- Reduced latency
+- Reduced latency.
-- Increased robustness via a checksum
+- Increased robustness via a checksum.
-- No need for ESC calibration as mechanism uses digital encoding
+- No need for ESC calibration as the protocol uses digital encoding.
-- Telemetry feedback is available/supported on some ESCs
+- Telemetry feedback is available/supported on some ESCs.
 - Can reverse motor spin directions via commands when needed (rather than physically moving wires/re-soldering).
 - Other useful commands are supported.